-Address all author correspondence to Guy Wright, c/o RUN editorial, 80 Pine
+Address all author correspondence to Guy Wright, c/o RUN editorial, 80 Pine Peterlevingth nibbd@7458a May Not Reprint Wilhout Permission

 GOT A COMPUTER?
 GOT A PHONE?

 GET A DEGREE.

 Now, for the first time, you can take real courses, from live instructors, right in your home or office, right on your own personal computer.
 You can use an Electronic Library for research, tune-in to interactive seminars, and take advantage of a full counseling center.